 Drori, I and Honig, B (2013) A Process Model of Internal and External Legitimacy.
 Organization Studies.
 34: 345-376

 Honig, B; Samuelsson, M. (2012).
 Planning and the Entrepreneur: A longitudinal Examination of Nascent Entrepreneurship in Sweden.
 Journal of Small Business Management 50(3):365-388.

 Honig, B; Bedi, A. (2012).
 The fox in the hen house: A critical examination of plagiarism among members of the Academy of Management.
 Academy of Management Learning and Education.
 Vol. 11 (1):101–123.

-Professor Honig’s research in entrepreneurship has been published in such journals as the Journal of Management, Journal of Business Venturing, Academy of Management, Learning and Education, and Entrepreneurship Theory and Practice, among others.
-Dr. Honig is co-winner of the 2009 Grief Research High Impact Award in Entrepreneurship.
-He is currently an associate editor of Entrepreneurship Theory and Practice, and serves on six editorial boards, including Journal of Business Venturing and Journal of Management Studies.
-He is a past president of the Canadian Counsel of Small Business and Entrepreneurship, and is on the boards of the Babson conference and the International Counsel for Small Business.
-He maintains a global profile, having previously taught in the UK, USA, Sweden, Cyprus, Israel, and Jordan.
+Professor Honig’s research in entrepreneurship has been published in such journals as the Journal of Management, Journal of Management Studies, Journal of Business Venturing, Academy of Management, Learning and Education, and Entrepreneurship Theory and Practice, among others.
+Dr. Honig is co-winner of the 2009 Grief Research High Impact Award in Entrepreneurship and a 2016 Emerald Citation award.
+He serves on ten editorial boards, including Journal of Business Venturing, Entrepreneurship Theory and Practice, Academy of Management Perspectives, Academy of Management Learning and Education, and Journal of Management Studies.
+He is a past president of the Canadian Counsel of Small Business and Entrepreneurship, and served on the boards of the Babson conference and the International Counsel for Small Business.
+He maintains a global profile, having previously taught in the UK, USA, Sweden, Denmark, Cyprus, Israel, and Jordan.